moccalotto/kaos/_campaign/society.md

 #### Elects in general

 - Have no jurisdiction in their home town.
 - They may visit their home town no more than two times per year.
 - Must enter all activity in their personal juournal.
 - When in a township, they must also enter the same information in the town journal.
 - The two journals will be verified once per year by clarks, when all journals are sent to Arios.
 - May stay in a town for a maximum of 8 days unless special circumstances arise.
 Such circumstances must be carefully journaled.
 - Must coordinate with other elects in town as well as town management.
+- Are not subject to taxes.
+- Are not allowed to take bribes or remunerations from cities, townships or private entities in exchange for any services or information.
+- Can take actual jobs in conjunction with travels (such as acting as a guard for a traveling caravan, etc).
+In such cases, all details of the transaction must be logged.
+- Will receive remuneration from Arios based on the contents of the logs.

 #### Health Elects